 The defendant’s attorney may also present supporting evidence that the defendant is not a danger to the community, they regret their actions, and they are not going to commit similar crimes in the future.

 It may also be important to address the negative factors in your case.
-If you don’t bring them up, then chances are the prosecutor will.
+If you don’t bring them up, then chances are the district attorney will.
 By addressing the negatives, you can offer an explanation, and agree to seek help to address the underlying problems.
-This may help diminish the prosecutor’s arguments for a harsher sentence.
+This may help diminish the prosecutor’s arguments for a harsher sentencing decision.1

 2. What Are My Rights During a Sentencing Hearing?

-The evidentiary rules are somewhat relaxed in a sentencing hearing compared to the trial.
+The evidentiary rules are somewhat relaxed in a sentencing hearing compared to a jury trial.
 Some evidence may have been excluded during a motion to suppress evidence.
-However, the judge may be able to consider such evidence as part of the sentencing hearing.
+However, the judge may be able to consider such evidence as part of the sentencing hearing.2

 3. What Are the Possible Sentences After a Conviction?

-Criminal sentences after a conviction depend on the level of offense, type of crime, criminal history of the defendant, and other factors.
+Criminal sentence ranges after a conviction depend on the level of offense, type of crime, criminal history of the defendant, and other factors.
 Sentencing can include any number of penalties and restrictions, including:

 - Jail time